CDCgov/MaRS/docs/index.md

 - Get the appropriate number of PCR plates and/or PCR tubes and place them in the no-DNA UV station.
 - Label the PCR tubes (use a printout template for PCR plates) with sample IDs.
 - Get the appropriate number EppendorfPCR Cooler plates from the freezer, wipe down with 70% ethanol and place them in the UV hoods (one or more sets each in the no-DNA and DNA-only UV stations).
 Turn on the UV stations for another 30 min.
-- Be sure to reserve the appropriate number of thermocyclers and have the appropriate cycling conditions set up **(Table 6)**.
+- Be sure to reserve the appropriate number of thermocyclers and have the appropriate cycling conditions set up.

 **Pre-PCR master mix prep**